TKaz2/coffee-sales-analysis-/README.md

 - Visulization of coffee flavour popularity for each month
 - Made recommendations

-Attached to this repository is a very user friendly html file, designed for stakeholders who are unfamiliar with R.

 Continuing to update this analysis as more data is available.